-Select Disabled for the CPU prefetcher to prefetch the cache line for 64 bytes.
-Select Enabled for the CPU prefetcher to prefetch both cache lines for 128 bytes as comprised.
-The options are Enabled and Disabled.
+The CPU prefetches the cache line for 64 bytes if this feature is set to Disabled.
+The CPU prefetches both cache lines for 128 bytes as comprised if this feature is set to Enabled.

 CPU AES

 Select Enabled to enable Intel CPU Advanced Encryption Standard (AES) Instructions for CPU to enhance data integrity.
 The options are Enabled and Disabled.